 In a study published Oct.
 12 in Environmental Science and Technology, University of Wisconsin–Madison researchers describe a way to use a common, low-cost soil test to determine how much of the lead is bioaccessible, and therefore dangerous.

 A second factor in determining the hazard of lead in soil, called bioavailability, measures how easily it can move from the gastrointestinal tract into the bloodstream.

 Although the terminology is confusing, Douglas Soldat, a lead expert and professor of soil science at the University of Wisconsin–Madison, says they tend to be related: A bioaccessible lead compound is usually bioavailable as well.
-Because lead is extremely toxic, immobilizing it in soil and reducing its uptake in the gastrointestinal tract both benefit public health.
+Because lead is extremely toxic, immobilizing it in soil (reducing its bioaccessibility) and reducing its uptake in the gastrointestinal tract (minimizing its bioavailability) both benefit public health.

 The test described by Soldat and his former graduate student Shannon Plunkett focuses on lead phosphate, which is relatively insoluble soil.
 Lead carbonate, a pigment historically used in paint, binds less tightly and therefore is more mobile in the soil.
 “If our goal is to keep lead out of the body, the less soluble forms are more desirable,” says Soldat.

 The new testing approach uses the Mehlich 3, an existing and affordable soil-nutrient test, to evaluate lead bioaccessibility.
-By simultaneously measuring total lead and Mehlich-3 lead, it’s possible to estimate what percentage is immobile.
+By simultaneously measuring total lead and Mehlich-3 lead, it’s possible to estimate what percentage of lead in a sample is immobile.